aptech/docs/docs/CR-dotfeqdotfgedotfgtdotfledotfltdotfne.rst

     :param a: first matrix.
     :type a: NxK matrix

-    :param b: second matrix, ExE compatible with  a.
+    :param b: second matrix, ExE compatible with *a*.
     :type b: LxM matrix

     :returns: y (*max(N,L) by max(K,M) matrix*) of 1's and 0's.